Promoting reconciliation and healing with our youth and within our community

 As an alternative to court, we conduct Restorative Group Conferencing through agreements with the Hennepin County Attorney’s Office and the Minneapolis Police Department.
 Our target clients are youths who are 18 and under in the Seward, Longfellow Cooper, Howe and Hiawatha neighborhoods and the 55406 zip code area.
 Our program is completely voluntary.
 Typical referrals are for shoplifting, theft, property damage and 5th degree assault.

-Conferences are structured face-to-face meetings between youth offenders, their parents, victims, their support people, and community members.
+Conferences are structured face-to-face meetings between referred youth, their parents, those who have been harmed, their support people, and community members.
 Conferences are generally an alternative to juvenile court.

 Community representatives participate in conferences to share how crime impacts our whole community.
 After a short orientation, anyone with a stake in 55406 can be added to the list of potential community representatives for conferences.